laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 Unlike when working with raw parquet files Iceberg writes are [ACID transactions](https://en.wikipedia.org/wiki/ACID) and enable reading previous snapshots ("time travel"), certain types of schema evolution without data rewrites, and write-audit-publish workflows where new snapshots can be staged for quality checks before becoming visible to consumers.
 Any query engine implementing the Iceberg spec supports these operations, providing flexibility in tooling.

-Iceberg's snapshot model has costs.
-Creating a snapshot is expensive, so Iceberg assumes large, infrequent writes.
-Optimistic concurrency control means concurrent writers will collide and all but one will fail.
-On S3, an external catalog (like Project Nessie,[^nessie] AWS Glue, or Databricks Unity Catalog) or lock is needed to coordinate metadata updates.
-Garbage collection of orphaned data files requires explicit action and doesn't happen automatically.
-And multi-table transactions are only available with certain catalogs.

 <div style="float: right; width: 65%; margin: 0.5rem 0 1rem 1.5rem; font-size: 0.85em;">

 | Feature                                  | Raw S3 | Iceberg | DuckLake | LaminDB |